minhkhang1008/AIO_English_Search/README.md

 - Telex recognition

-      Telex recognition overlaps each other so I decided not to replace all telex letters
+      Telex recognition overlaps each other so I decided to only replace on suggestion box

 _Update takes longer than calculated_